-- "1.0 Purpose of Report or Summary of main Issues - 1.1 Members will be aware that the Council developed a 10year Boxing Strategy for Belfast in 2013.
+- 1.1 Members will be aware that the Council developed a 10-year Boxing Strategy for Belfast in 2013.
 The strategy was devised in partnership with the Irish Athletic Boxing Association (IABA), the Ulster Boxing Council (UBC), the County Antrim Boxing Board and Sport NI (SNI). - 1.2 The boxing strategy was initially funded for 3 years with a total budget of £600,000.
 The timing of the delivery of the Strategy resulted in the funding which was due to end in March 2016 extending into a 4th year with the programme ending on the 31st March 2017. - 1.3 Funding was requested at the People and Communities Committee in March 2017and they awarded £24k support for support funding.
 A further request for recurrent funding was considered at the Strategic Policy and Resources Committee in June 2017 in relation to funding of £101,000 each year for the next 3-4 years.
 The decision was to award £45k in 2017/18 only.